Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-I’m going to be completely honest here and say that November is probably one of the worst times to visit Prague, with or without kids.
+I’m going to be completely honest here and say that November is probably one of the worst times to visit Prague, despite the fact that it is widely considered one of the most beautiful cities in Eastern Europe.
 For our entire stay it was quite cold, and the sky was never anything but gray.
 We could tell the city was gorgeous, but some sunlight or blue sky would have made a world of difference.

 We were too early for the Christmas markets, which were set to open on November 30, and there wasn’t any snow yet, some of the things that make Prague one of the most popular cities in Europe for a winter break.

 Yet despite the poor weather during our November visit, being Prague, there was still a ton of tourists there.
 I can’t even imagine what it’s like in summer!

 The saving grace of this city for us was the sheer number of things to do in Prague with kids.
 Some of them were not ideal for winter, such as the many parks and green spaces in the city center.
 Still, we were spoiled for choices when it came to indoor options.
 Therefore, being aware of the weather and tourist seasons is one of several things you should know before visiting the Czech Republic.
 Another notable point was the excellent beer and food (yes, I put beer first) we enjoyed, including some great vegan restaurants in Prague.